 On Earth, microbes rule, OK?
 The biomass of all those bacteria, etc., easily equals the biomass of every other multicellular plant and animal.
 One could easily argue that microbes, not humans, are the jewels in God’s crown – He made so many of them and talked about being fruitful and multiplying.
 The number and mass of microorganisms are many more than humanity’s number and collective mass.
 There are millions of microbes living inside you – most beneficial.
 It could also be argued that you are nothing more than an elaborate colony of billions of unicellular organisms – your cells that make you, you.

 Microbes have another decided advantage over more complex life forms, like plants.
 Solar energy (photosynthesis) isn’t the only energy available to organisms.
-Even on Earth, many organisms, mainly unicellular ones, use chemosynthesis to directly derive their energy needs from the chemicals in their environment.
-Today, we know a great deal about chemosynthesis and the organisms that can produce organics from inorganic substances and derive energy from the process.
+Even on Earth, many microorganisms, mainly unicellular ones, use chemosynthesis to directly derive their energy needs from the chemicals in their environment.
+Today, we know much about chemosynthesis and the organisms that can produce organics from inorganic substances and derive energy from the process.

 A well-known, if little-understood example of chemosynthesis is the colonies of microbes (dubbed ‘rusticles’) that eat the iron structure of the RMS Titanic, resting some four kilometers below the surface of the North Atlantic.
 The famous shipwreck will have been consumed by microbes within another generation or two without any benefit bestowed by our Sun.
 Also, the entire ecological communities’ part and parcel of hydrothermal vent systems are ultimately based on chemosynthesis from the marine environment.